Pink Chanel suit of Jacqueline Kennedy

-Jacqueline Bouvier Kennedy was wearing a pink Chanel suit when her husband, U.S. President John F. Kennedy, was assassinated in Dallas, Texas on November 22, 1963.
+Jacqueline Bouvier Kennedy was wearing a pink suit that was styled in the fashion of Chanel when her husband, U.S. president John F. Kennedy, was assassinated in Dallas, Texas, on November 22, 1963.
 She insisted on wearing the suit, stained with his blood, during the swearing-in of Lyndon B. Johnson that afternoon and for the flight back to Washington, D.C.
 Jacqueline Kennedy was a fashion icon, and the suit is the most referenced and revisited among her clothing items.

 Made of wool bouclé, the double-breasted raspberry pink and navy trim collared suit was matched with a trademark pink pillbox hat and white gloves.
 A long-time question among fashion historians and experts, about whether the suit was made by Chanel in France or a quality copy purchased from New York's semiannual Chez Ninon collections, was resolved by a Coco Chanel biographer, Justine Picardie.
 She showed that the suit was a garment made by Chez Ninon using Chanel's approved "line for line" system with authorized Chanel patterns and materials.